nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or characteristic of the nanoscale structures used in the process.

-### Expanded Definition and Usage\nThe nano-encapsulation process is pivotal in modern medication strategies, enabling precise targeting of drugs to disease sites, thus minimizing side effects and improving therapeutic outcomes.
+### Expanded Definition and Usage:
+The nano-encapsulation process is pivotal in modern medication strategies, enabling precise targeting of drugs to disease sites, thus minimizing side effects and improving therapeutic outcomes.
 Additionally, in nutrition, it protects sensitive ingredients like omega-3 fatty acids from oxidation, enhancing their efficacy and shelf life.
 In cosmetics, it helps deliver active ingredients more effectively, improving skin absorption and performance.
 By enclosing substances within nanoscopic carriers, nano-encapsulation significantly alters the release profiles and stability properties of the encapsulated materials, leading to innovations in multiple fields including healthcare, food technology, and personal care products.

 This lexical dictionary entry not only defines the nano-encapsulation process but also situates it within broader and more specific terminologies, illustrating its integral role across various industries and its contributions towards technological advancements in professionalism and health sciences.